C$ 210 Find Cheap Flights from Montreal to The Bahamas – Compare and Save

 The average price of all round-trip flights from Montreal Pierre Elliott Trudeau Intl Airport to The Bahamas clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to The Bahamas on a Tuesday and more expensive on a Saturday.
-On your return trip to Montreal, you should consider flying back on a Monday, and avoid Tuesdays for better deals.
+Your flight ticket price will generally be cheaper if you fly to The Bahamas on a Tuesday and more expensive on a Friday.
+On your return trip to Montreal, you should consider flying back on a Tuesday, and avoid Mondays for better deals.

 How far in advance should I book a flight from Montreal Pierre Elliott Trudeau Intl Airport to The Bahamas?